 Even though the plan was for the three of us to happily gut and renovate his condo together, it became a labor of love.
 We have met many neighbors, and one of them, an elderly woman next door, is particularly precious.

-She has just a 15 minute window of memory and is always outdoors walking and collecting fallen leaves from the grass.
-Each day I see her, she introduces herself as though we have never met.
+Diana has just a 15-minute window of memory and is always outdoors walking and collecting fallen leaves from the grass.
+Each day I greet her, she introduces herself as though we have never met.
 I caught a glimpse of her outside on Saturday, worshiping or praying.
 Her face was turned toward the sky, her arms lifted with open palms.
 She has no choice but to remain in the present, and she is a reminder to me that life is good.

-This week my husband is installing new floors and appliances while I paint and clean.
+This week my husband is installing new floors and appliances while I paint and clean at the condo.
 What a day it will be when soon our son can enjoy the “after” of the renovation.
 And oh what a day when someday he returns to work.

 Things are still hard, but life is good.
 I continue to cope daily by surrendering all my cares to the Father.
 When I do this, my load is lighter, I no longer have to be in control, and suddenly I’m able to see invitations from God to grow.
 The ground turns holy.
 Indeed I am staring into eternity and know this chapter is but a blip.